Transfer Pricing Regime Effects on the Colombian Mining Sector

 Call to Action

-This article is based on current Colombian Transfer Pricing regulations, recent studies on taxation in the mining sector and international OECD guidelines applied to the Colombian context.
-It also includes analysis of practical cases in the mining industry to provide an approach based on the reality of the sector.
+Source: This article is based on current Colombian Transfer Pricing regulations, recent taxation studies in the mining sector, and international OECD guidelines applied to the Colombian context.
+In addition, it includes an analysis of practical cases in the mining industry to provide an approach based on the sector's reality.